Random lattice triangulations: Structure and algorithms: Spatial mixing for small

-\end{corollary} Recall that $\cS=\cS(\si)$ is the random subset of the plane defined as the union of all B-triangles in $\si$.
-The set $\cS$ naturally describes the deviation of~$\sigma$ from the ground state $\bar\si$.
-Our next result, based on a slight variation of the argument of Lemma~\ref{expdecS}, establishes that for small~$\l$ the probability that $\cS$ contains any particular region~$V$ decays exponentially in the size of~$V$.
-Since the boundary of~$\cS$ consists of ground state edges, $\cS$ can always be described as a collection of ground state triangles.
-Thus we naturally also specify $V$ as a collection of ground state triangles.
-We write $|V|$ for the number of triangles in $V$.
+Recall that $\cS=\cS(\si)$ is the random subset of the plane defined as the union of all B-triangles in $\si$.
+Our next result establishes that for small~$\lambda$ the probability that $\cS$ contains any particular region~$V$ decays exponentially in the size of~$V$.
+Since $\cS$ is a ground state region, we naturally consider only ground state regions~$V$.
+We write $|V|$ for the number of triangles in $V$; since all triangles are unimodular, this is always equal to twice the area of~$V$.

-\begin{lemma} Let $\l_0$ be as in Lemma \ref{expdecS}.
-For every $V\subseteq \Lo$ that is the union of ground state triangles, we have
+\begin{lemma} Let $\lambda_0\in(0,1)$ be as in Lemma~\ref{expdecS}.
+For all sets of constraints, all ground state regions $V$ w.r.t. the constraints and all $\lambda>0$,